 Ingredients for chicken Caesar dip laid out and labelled.

 • Fish sauce.
 Traditionally, anchovies are included in Caesar dressing, but I like to use fish sauce as a shortcut.
-It’s made from anchovies anyway and means you don’t have to chop another thing up.
+It’s made from anchovies anyway, and means you don’t have to chop another thing up.

-Blitz your cottage cheese, cream cheese, garlic, miso paste and mustard until super smooth and creamy.
+1. Blitz until super smooth and creamy.

-I don’t like cottage cheese, what else can I use?
+I don’t like cottage cheese.
+What else can I use?

-What can I serve the dip with?
+What can I serve the chicken Caesar dip with?

 I LOVE serving it with super soft, fluffy flatbreads (these two-ingredient dough flatbreads or garlicky flatbreads are my go-tos), or go for crispy pita chips or crudites.